 In the Department of Mathematics at Crestwood, we realize that mathematics is not merely a set of algorithms, but one way of exploring and explaining the world.
 In our classes, students learn to be rigorous arguers and critical thinkers who do not just memorize formulas but who work towards a deep fluency with the material being taught.
-Students will be prepared with the problem solving skills required for a variety of career paths, including the sciences, engineering, and business.
+Students will be prepared with the problem-solving skills required for a variety of career paths, including the sciences, engineering, and business.

-Principles of Mathematics 9 (MPM1D) - Compulsory
+Mathematics 9 (MTH1W) - Compulsory